BioWork Process Technician

 - Spring 2020 BioWork classes will start in January and February of 2020.

-BioWork Information Sessions are located at Western Wake Campus, 3434 Kildaire Farm Rd.
+BioWork Information Sessions and all BioWork classes are located at Western Wake Campus, 3434 Kildaire Farm Rd.
 Cary, NC

 Please direct any questions about the information sessions or placement tests to the BioWork Director listed at the bottom of this webpage.

 Course Details & Registration Information

 This course is designed to provide basic preparation for entry-level process technician jobs in bioprocess manufacturing, pharmaceutical manufacturing, and chemical manufacturing.
 Course competencies include understanding the role of a process technician, safety, quality pro...

 Biowork Program Basics

 - Duration of Course: 12-16 weeks, depending upon section chosen to attend

 - Section Options: day, evening, and hybrid distance learning

 - Eight units of study designed by industry and directly related to biopharmaceutical technology